3 min read

 Add a Text Editor

-Inside the popover, create a simple note-taking interface:
+Inside the popover, create a note-taking interface:

 - A TextEditor (multi-line text input) that fills most of the popover